Selanda/github-stats/README.md

 3. Go to the "Settings" tab of the fork and go to the "Secrets" page (bottom left).
 Create a new secret with the name `ACCESS_TOKEN` and paste the copied personal access token as the value.
-4. Go to the "Actions" tab of the fork and hit the big green button to enable Actions.
+4. Go to the "Actions" tab of the fork confirm that Actions are Enabled.
 5. If you want to ignore certain repos, add them (separated by commas) to a new secret—created as before—called `EXCLUDED`.
 6. Commit a small change to the repo (for example remove a newline from the end